davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/acts/chapters/acts-7/verses/acts-7-51/acts-7-51.md

 ---
 title: "Acts 7:51"
+cross-reference:
+  - "Ephesians 4:30"
+  - "1 Thessalonians 5:19"
+verse of:
-verse of: Acts of the Apostles
+  - Acts of the Apostles
+  - Holy Spirit
 tags:
-  - Holy Spirit
   - verse of the Bible
 ---